Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 ### search_paths

-By default QDT search for QGIS on hard coded directories for Windows :

-- `%PROGRAMFILES%\\QGIS x.y.z\\bin\`
-- `%QDT_OSGEO4W_INSTALL_DIR%` (default value : `C:\\OSGeo4W`)

-This option can be used to define other search paths.
+This option can be used to define search paths for QGIS installation.
 The order of the paths is used to define which path will be used in case of multiple installation for same QGIS version.

 For example if you define: